jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 where `url-you-just-copied` is the url to this repository (your fork of this project).

+### Installing dependencies

+If you don't have Node.js installed on your computer, please read through [these instructions](https://nodejs.dev/en/).
+If you are not sure if Node.js is installed, please run the `node -v` command in the command line.

+Then change to the project directory by using the `cd fcc-forum-clone` command.
+To install the dependencies, run the `npm install` command.

-### Creating new branch to start dealing with the issue
+### Creating a new branch to start working on the issue

 Change to the FCC forum clone directory on your computer (if you are not already there):